 For those of you that live in or near The Marina or Cow Hollow like me, you were probably sad to see Des Amis close (which was the sister restaurant to one of my favorite neighborhood spots Spruce).
-However, as they say “with every door that closes, another opens” which is exactly how I felt after experiencing Union Street’s Belgian Hot Spot, Belga which opened about 1.5 years ago.
+However, as they say “with every door that closes, another opens” which is exactly how I felt after experiencing Union Street’s Belgian Hot Spot, Belga which opened two years ago today!

 What is Belga and what makes it a hot spot?
-Belga is the newest concept from Adriano Paganini of restaurants you probably know including Pesce, Beretta, Lolina, and Delarosa amongst others.
-Executive chef Freedom Rains and certified cicerone Ryan Murphy are the talent behind this fabulous new hot spot.
+Belga is an incredible concept from Adriano Paganini of restaurants you probably know including Uno Dos Tacos, Beretta, Super Duper, Lolinda, and Delarosa amongst others.

-Upon entering Belga you’ll experience a lighter, more open, cool, more casual feel than what you may remember from it’s prior inhabitant Des Amis.
-When we arrived around 6:30pm the bar area was bustling, literally, no seat to be had at the bar or communal family style table.
+Upon entering Belga you’ll experience a light, open, cool, casual feel.
+During my first visit when we arrived around 6:30pm the bar area was bustling, literally, no seat to be had at the bar or communal family style table.
 This was also on a Tuesday night.
 Kudos Belga that’s pretty impressive!

 We were immediately seated and greeted with a warm welcome from our server.
 It was pretty apparent from the first minute she started rattling off the menu and the various beers on tap and by the bottle that this girl really knew her shit.
 Literally.
 She was reciting the specials and after asking what were the must try’s she quickly responded the Roast Chicken, the Mussels and the Beef Stew.
 We followed her advice starting with Mussels and sharing the amazing Carbonade Flemish Beer Stew and the Bavette Steak as our entrees.

-Speaking of Beer, Belga has over 60 bottles categorized by descriptors as Light, Hoppy, Funky, Fruity, Sour and Contemporary.
+Speaking of Beer, when Belga opened, they had over 60 bottles categorized by descriptors as Light, Hoppy, Funky, Fruity, Sour and Contemporary.
 There are an additional 10 on tap, a half-dozen ciders and a full bar menu with cocktails.
 I really had no idea what I was in store for with the extensive Belgian Beers and the selection and pairings were truly the biggest surprise of the meal.

 Starting off the meal with the Belga Cocktail.
 Yummy!